-Our program prepares students for specialization in social work practice that uses trauma-informed, strength-based, and family-centered principles in their approach to client systems.
+Our program prepares students for specialization social work practice that uses a trauma informed, strength based and family-centered principles in their approach to client systems.
 Students may specialize in Family Centered Direct Practice, Program Planning and Administration, or School Social Work.

-Agencies that serve as practicum sites serve populations that have traditionally been underserved and considered vulnerable and oppressed such as women, ethnic minorities, the poor, children, people of color, the elderly, and persons of diverse religious and sexual orientations.
-Agencies that would like to provide field placements should align with the Program's mission to prepare graduate social work students for a lifelong commitment to competent, evidence-informed principled, strengths-based, trauma-informed, and family-centered social work practice; leadership and service to urban communities; addressing human rights issues including social, racial and economic injustice; and to a spirit of inquiry.
+Agencies that serve as practicum sites serve populations that have traditionally been undeserved and considered vulnerable and oppressed such as women, ethnic minorities, the poor, children, people of color, the elderly and persons of diverse religious and sexual orientations.
+Agencies that would like to provide field placements should align to the Program's mission to prepare graduate social work students for a lifelong commitment to: competent, evidence informed principled, strengths-based, trauma-informed, and family-centered social work practice; leadership and service to urban communities; addressing human rights issues including social, racial and economic injustice; and to a spirit of inquiry.